Darla Johnson, Austintown, Ohio

 She was born in Youngstown on June 7, 1962 to Lester and Florence (Crownover) Deal.

-Darla is survived by her husband, John Johnson of Austintown; daughters, Ragen (Farid) Harding Farkh and Erica “Alex” Jonah Johnson and grandchildren, Jonah, Zain and Nora.
+Darla is survived by her husband, Jon Johnson of Austintown; daughters, Ragen (Farid) Harding Farkh and Erica “Alex” Johnson; grandchildren, Jonah, Zain and Nora; siblings, Lester (Marilyn) Deal, Teddie (John) Folgach, Linda (Sandy) Schrader, Lonnie (LeAnn Gray) Deal, Kathy (Pete) Ruzzo, Jeanette (Mike) Annibella, Glen Deal and nieces and nephews.

 More stories from WKBN.com: